-Preventive Health Services provides a comprehensive, integrated approach to the prevention and control of sexually transmitted diseases (STDs), including HIV, throughout Tarrant County.
-Our Adult Health Services (AHS) performs testing, education, outreach and treatment for STDs.
-Our Preventive Medicine Clinic (PMC) works with adults living with HIV, offering confidential education, testing, counseling, primary medical care, treatment and case management.
+The Preventive Medicine Clinic works with adults living with HIV, offering confidential education, testing, counseling, primary medical care, treatment and case management.

 This clinic provides health screenings to foreign nationals settling in Tarrant County.
 The clinic works in cooperation with the U.S. Committee for Refugees and Immigrants (USCRI) to provide incoming displaced persons from around the world with screenings for general health, nutrition and tuberculosis (TB).

 Tuberculosis Elimination works to prevent, control and eliminate tuberculosis among the people of Tarrant County.
 This clinic provides screening and treatment for tuberculosis, responds to TB occurrences, and conducts ongoing educational outreach services tp help people be more aware of how they can stop the spread of TB.